tusharshuklaa/SAAS-Mixin-Collection/README.md

-# SAAS-Mixin-Collection
+# SASSEase - A Mixins Lab

 A hand-picked collection of useful SAAS Mixins for most of the usual styling tasks.
-The collection holds various mixins from multiple articles online, stackoverflow and a few written by me.
+The collection holds various mixins from multiple articles online, stackoverflow and written by me.

 ## List of Mixins
 * [Mixin 1](http://www.google.com) - Test mixin with descripion here